sayawei/ex_logistic_regression/README.md

 ## Dataset

 The IT job dataset contains the following columns:
--`Domain`: Technology domain of the job (e.g., Cloud Computing, Cybersecurity, Data Analytics) -`Job Title`: Title of the job role (e.g., Analyst, Engineer, Manager) -`Projected Growth by 2030`: Projected growth rate for the job role by 2030
+- `Domain`: Technology domain of the job (e.g., Cloud Computing, Cybersecurity, Data Analytics)
+- `Job Title`: Title of the job role (e.g., Analyst, Engineer, Manager)
+- `Projected Growth by 2030`: Projected growth rate for the job role by 2030

 ## Steps